ALL Metrics

 Data processing

 The following information was extracted from the included articles: title, author name(s), year of publication, article objective, and the list of proposed or used metrics.
-This information was used to compile a RIS file containing the final set of documents, which was then uploaded into the VosViewer software to perform a cluster analysis based on the co-occurrence of keywords.
+This extracted data was used to compile a RIS file containing the final set of documents.
+For the bibliometric analysis and the visualization of the conceptual structure of the field, this study employed VOSviewer (Van Eck & Waltman, 2010).
+This software was chosen over other analytical tools due to its robust algorithmic capacity to construct and visualize complex bibliometric networks.
+The RIS file was uploaded into the software to perform a precise keyword co-occurrence analysis, which is essential for identifying emerging thematic clusters and objectively mapping the intellectual structure of the literature on entrepreneurial ecosystem performance metrics.

 The results of the process for selecting relevant literature are presented in Figure 1.